ebx-bundler/ebx/README.md

-# **EBX: Command Line Tool for Building and Running TypeScript Code**
+# **EBX: for Building and Running TypeScript Code**

 ## Introduction

+**EBX** stands for ES Module Build and Execute and works well with CommonJS (CJS).

-EBX is a powerful command-line tool designed to simplify the process of building and running TypeScript code within a Node.js environment.
-With a focus on ECMAScript Modules (ESM), EBX streamlines the development workflow, automating essential tasks while requiring zero configuration from developers.
+**EBX** is a powerful tool designed to simplify the process of building and running TypeScript code within a Node.js environment.
+With a focus on ECMAScript Modules (ESM), **EBX** streamlines the development workflow, automating essential tasks while requiring zero configuration from developers.

-Built on top of `esbuild` you don't need to care about performance and check for type errors asynchronously in a child thread.
+**EBX** takes advantage of the lightning-fast build tool [esbuild](https://esbuild.github.io/) as its foundation.

+The standout feature of **EBX** is its asynchronous type checking mechanism.
+Unlike traditional methods that halt the development process until type checking completes, our approach offloads type checking to a child process.
+This asynchronous approach frees developers to continue working on their code without interruptions.

 ## Installation

-You can install EBX globally using the following command:
+You can install **EBX** globally using the following command:

 ```bash
 npm install -g ebx